vgorbic1/Tutorials/CSS/ecss.md

-## CSS
+## ECSS
-Good CSS code address the following needs:
+ECSS approach address the following needs:
 - To allow the easy maintenance of a large CSS codebase over time
 - To allow portions of CSS code to be removed from the codebase without effecting the remaining styles